Where Do I Donate/Re-Home/Recycle?

 – Post the item(s) in a neighborhood Marketplace, Freecycle or craigslist.

-– If you want to try your hand at resell, Play It Again Sports
+– If you want to try resell, Play It Again Sports

 Styrofoam: includes clean meat trays, egg carton, and to-go containers Austin Recycle & Reuse Drop-off Center.